Alcohol Rehab in Massachusetts

 Alcohol Addiction and Co-Occurring Mental Illness

 In the realm of addiction, the relationship between alcohol abuse and underlying mental health issues is complex and often intertwined.
-At Advanced Addiction Center, our comprehensive approach to drug rehabilitation, both inpatient and outpatient programs, places a significant emphasis on addressing co-occurring disorders.
+At Advanced Addiction Center, our comprehensive approach to drug rehabilitation, including outpatient programs, places a significant emphasis on addressing co-occurring disorders.
 This unique perspective recognizes that for some individuals, alcohol becomes a coping mechanism, masking an undiagnosed mental health condition.
-The dual diagnosis treatment program at Advanced Addiction Center is equipped to handle various mental health issues in conjunction with alcohol addiction.
-Some of the conditions addressed include:

 ADHD (Attention-Deficit/Hyperactivity Disorder)